Microsoft Product Activation: During activation

-Certain retail copies of Windows and Office sold in certain countries classified as emerging markets have geographical activation restrictions, which only allow the user to activate the product within the indicated region.
+Certain retail and OEM copies of Windows and Office sold in certain countries classified as emerging markets have geographical activation restrictions, which only allow the user to activate the product within the indicated region.

 In Windows 7 and later, significant hardware changes (e.g. motherboard) may require a re-activation.

 In Windows 10 and 11, a user can run the Activation Troubleshooter if the user has changed hardware on their device recently.
 If the hardware has changed again after activation, they must wait 30 days before running the troubleshooter again.

 After activation

 If activation completes successfully, the user can continue to use the application without any further issues or impediments.
 Also, if the key gets blacklisted, the application will continue to run as normal unless a clean install and activation is performed after its key has been blacklisted.

 Usage

 The following tables illustrate the usage of product activation throughout Microsoft software, specifying whether the programs can be equipped with retail or volume licensing activation as well as geographical activation restrictions.